 During the early stages of alcoholism, drinking tolerance increases as the body adapts to alcohol use.
 When they stop drinking, people with mild or moderate alcoholism may begin to feel negative side effects, including alcohol withdrawal symptoms such as insomnia or anxiety.

-Detox for these individuals typically begins within eight hours of their last drink, according to a 2014 report published in The New England Journal of Medicine.
-Withdrawal effects peak at about 72 hours after their last drink, and symptoms reduce between days five and seven.
+Symptoms of withdrawal typically begin within eight hours of the last drink, according to a 2014 report published in The New England Journal of Medicine.
+Withdrawal effects peak at about 72 hours, and symptoms reduce between days five and seven.

 For those with severe alcoholism, detox takes longer.
 Severe alcoholics may experience delirium tremens when they stop drinking.
 Delirium tremens is a set of severe alcohol withdrawal symptoms that often affects people with late-stage alcoholism.
 These symptoms may include confusion, hallucinations and tremors.